 What a wonder set of Scriptures!

 This doesn't mean that we won't become afraid when trials hit us, because we do, whenever our mortality is touched.
 The first thing that comes in is, "Where am I going?"
 "What's happening?"
 "Something's wrong with me."
+Fear sets in.
 This is because we're mortal and we can be greatly dismayed at some of the things we face.
 But even here God wants us to know that He will never leave us.

 Our conduct is to be without covetousness, and we are to be content, and let what we have be sufficient for us.
 Why?
 Because God says, "I will be with you.
 I will be your reward.
 I will supply your needs."
 That is what God is saying.
 You don't have to worry about it.

 Regarding this "I will never leave you, nor forsake you," Adam Clark spells this out in a very literal fashion, and it reads: "I will not leave you, No, neither will I not utterly forsake you."
 That reads very awkwardly, but put into English that we can understand it reads, "I will never leave you.
 Not I. I will never, never, never, never cast you off."
 That should bring us contentment.